IT'S SAFE TO SAY that we live in a land of great ales.

 Germany's famous for lagers, the cool-fermented style that most of the world has copied.
 But the Germans also make ales.
 Hefeweizens, unfiltered wheat beers with yeast remaining in the beer, are among the most popular craft beers in America.

 Well, move over hefe "" Dan Gordon has a new German-style ale, a style very popular in Germany, and it's a wowzer.
 Meet our Beer of the Week: Gordon Biersch Dunkelweizen (***½).
-It's going to be available
+It's going to be available this spring in 12-ounce bottles and on tap at good beer pubs.

 It's 5 percent alcohol by volume, a dark, unfiltered copper with a tiny whiff of foam.
 The aroma's very different "" perhaps bananas, spice and bubble gum.
 The taste's smooth and balanced: malt, cloves, ripe fruit fading into a long dry finish, not lactic, not exactly sour, but kind of intense and fetching.